xrdocs/design/_blogs/peering-fabric-test.md

 ![](http://xrdocs.io/design/images/cpf-hld/ncs-5504.png) ![](http://xrdocs.io/design/images/cpf-hld/ncs-5508.png)

-Very large peering fabric deployments or those needing interface flexibility such as IPoDWDM connectivity can use the modular NCS5500 series chassis.
+Very large Peering Fabric deployments or those needing interface flexibility such as IPoDWDM connectivity can use the modular NCS5500 series chassis.
 Large deployments can utilize the second-generation 36X100G-A-SE line card with external TCAM, supporting a minimum of 3M